 A health and education precinct for the future

-Just 12km south of Perth’s CBD, the Murdoch Activity Centre will offer a new city centre, providing jobs for 35,000 Western Australians, education facilities for 44,000 students and homes for 22,000 residents.
+Just 12km south of Perth’s CBD, the Murdoch Activity Centre will offer a new city centre, providing jobs for 35,000 Western Australians and education facilities for 44,000 students.

 The ambitious project is part of the State Government’s planning strategy to manage population growth in Perth, and meet demand for well-designed, connected centres where people can work close to home.

 Fiona Stanley Hospital with 5,000 staff and more than 8,500 inpatients, 26,900 outpatients and 8,600 emergency attendances a month, FSH will be an essential component of the health and education precinct, and is already a leader in research and education just 18-months after opening.
 The state-of-the art tertiary hospital is home to the most advanced medical equipment in Western Australia and, as new health, medical and wellness providers join the precinct, will continue to grow in importance as focal point for expertise and provision of care.

 St John of God Hospital has 1,700 staff and 5,250 inpatients a month in a private hospital with more than 500 beds and a 24-hour emergency department.
 The health campus already offers a large number of expert medical services, including 250 consulting specialists, and has close affiliations with teaching institutions such as the University of Western Australia, Curtin University, Edith Cowan University and the University of Notre Dame.